There are a lot of employee benefits out there. But out of all the perks, health insurance takes the stage.

-Glassdoor recently surveyed employees on how 54 benefits influenced how satisfied they were with their jobs.
+Glassdoor surveyed employees on how 54 benefits influenced how satisfied they were with their jobs.
 They found that health insurance was, by far, the most important of all the benefits.

 That’s why it’s important to use health insurance as the

 Top three benefits that make employees feel satisfied

 - Vacation and PTO

 - Pension plans, 401(k) & other retirement plans

 If you have 50 or more full-time equivalent employees, or FTEs, then the ACA requires you to offer health coverage.
 It’s a clear-cut rule that makes everything clearer in the end.